Omar Sandoval: Club career

 A product of Universidad Católica youth system, Sandoval coincided with players such as Nelson Sanhueza, Mario Maldonado, Jorge Aravena and Gustavo Moscoso.
 In the 1977 season, he made fourteen appearances.

 He also played on loan at O'Higgins in the 1976 season, getting promotion to the Chilean Primera División.

 He came to Mexico at the age of twenty two and played for Cruz Azul and Tecos.
 With Tecos, they faced New York Cosmos, where played Franz Beckenbauer and made a tour in Europe, winning a friendly tournament where also took part the Republic of Ireland national team and the Spanish club Levante, becoming the first Mexican club to win a tournament in that continent.
 At the same club, he coincided with players such his compatriot Mario Maldonado and the Brazilian Geraldo Cândido.

 Coaching career

 In November 2001, he assumed as coach of Tecos in the 2001 Torneo Invierno, where he coached his compatriot Reinaldo Navia.
-On 27 January 2002, he left the club after three consecutive losses.
+On 27 January 2002, he left the club.

 He has also worked as football coach at the university level at the National Autonomous University of Mexico.

 Personal life

-His son, Daniel Sandoval Martins, played for Tecos, while Omar was the coach.

-He settled in Guadalajara, Mexico, and became a business owner in activities such as trade of clothes and automotive services.
+He settled in Guadalajara, Mexico, got married and became a business owner in activities such as automotive services and real state.'